facebook

 View Products

-7.3L V8 Powerstroke
+7.3L V8 Powerstroke (1994-2003)

-The engine life of the 1994-2003 7.3L Powerstroke is > 250K miles, and it is called the "legendary engine" for its reliability and durability.
+The 1994-2003 7.3L Powerstroke engine, with a lifespan exceeding 250,000 miles, is renowned as a "legendary engine" for its reliability and durability.

-Second Generation: 7.3L V8 Powerstroke (1999-2003): The second-generation 7.3L Powerstroke engine was produced from 1999 to 2003 and featured significant improvements over the previous generation.
-This generation of engine included larger injectors, a new turbocharger, an electric lift pump, and an air-to-air intercooler, making it a favorite among diesel enthusiasts and scrap hunters.
+The second-generation 7.3L Powerstroke engine, produced from 1999 to 2003, featured significant improvements over its predecessor.
+This generation of engines features larger injectors, a new turbocharger, an electric fuel pump, and an air-to-air intercooler, making it a favorite among diesel enthusiasts and scrap dealers.

 • Manufacturer: Navistar